 Reena Goldthree specializes in the history of Latin America and the Caribbean.
 Her research and teaching focus on social movements; political theory; labor and migration; and Caribbean feminisms.
 She earned her B.A. in History-Sociology (magna cum laude, Phi Beta Kappa) from Columbia University and her M.A. and Ph.D. in History from Duke University.
 Her current book project, Democracy Shall be no Empty Romance: War and the Politics of Empire in the Greater Caribbean, examines how the crisis of World War I transformed Afro-Caribbeans’ understanding of, and engagements with, the British Empire.

-Beyond the book manuscript, her research has appeared in the Journal of Colonialism and Colonial History, Labor: Studies in Working-Class History of the Americas, Radical Teacher, Caribbean Military Encounters (Palgrave Macmillan, 2017) and Global Circuits of Blackness: Interrogating the African Diasporas (University of Illinois Press, 2010).
-Professor Goldthree is the co-editor of a special issue of the Caribbean Review of Gender Studies on gender and anti-colonialism in the interwar Caribbean (forthcoming, 2018).
+Beyond the book manuscript, her research has appeared in the Journal of Colonialism and Colonial History, Labor: Studies in Working-Class History of the Americas, The American Historian, Radical Teacher, Caribbean Military Encounters (Palgrave Macmillan, 2017) and Global Circuits of Blackness: Interrogating the African Diasporas (University of Illinois Press, 2010).
+Professor Goldthree is the co-editor of a special issue of the Caribbean Review of Gender Studies on gender and anti-colonialism in the interwar Caribbean (forthcoming, October 2018).
 Her research has been supported by fellowships and grants from the American Historical Association, Coordinating Council for Women in History, Ford Foundation, Mellon Foundation, Woodrow Wilson Foundation, Social Science Research Council, and Fulbright.